carlos-ch/chat-a-whale/README.md

 In it's simplest form, Chat-a-whale wil let users:

-- authenticate through google account
+- authenticate through id
+  -login with existing id
+  - create new id
 - send a message
 - receive a message
+  The app will be using the localstorage to identify user

 Both the emmiter and the recipient will be able to see a log in the screen showing: